ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ## Spawning pipes through time

-As types, rooms can have their own logic as well — they are hidden under the button "Room events" in a room editor.
+Like templates, rooms can have their own logic as well — they are hidden under the button "Room events" in a room editor.
 There are four events as well:

 * "On Create" that runs once when you switch to this room or start a game in this room;
 * "On Step' that runs at each frame after any other On Step events of copies;